Research

 RESEARCH

-NewMexicoWomen.Org’s ongoing research seeks to draw public attention to the issues impacting self-identifying women and girls with an eye towards influencing policy and philanthropy, and supporting community organizations with research and data relevant to their work.
+NewMexicoWomen.Org’s ongoing research seeks to draw critical attention to the issues impacting women, girls, and gender non-conforming people to influence policy and philanthropy, as well as support community organizations with research and data relevant to their work.
 Our research is both quantitative and qualitative and seeks to use intersectional feminist and community-centered methodologies.
-Our recent research includes Gender Justice at the Heart of New Mexico’s Pandemic Recovery and The Heart of Gender Justice in New Mexico: Intersectionality, Economic Security, and Health Equity.
+Our recent research includes: The Landscape of Gender Justice in New Mexico: 2025 Status Report, Gender Justice at the Heart of New Mexico’s Pandemic Recovery, and The Heart of Gender Justice in New Mexico: Intersectionality, Economic Security, and Health Equity.

 Gender Justice at the Heart of New Mexico’s Pandemic Recovery